ahmadamodi/Explore-US-Bikeshare-Data/README.md

 # Explore-US-Bikeshare-Data

-The second project in Programming for Data Science Nanodegree Program in Python Udacity.
+The second project in Programming for Data Science Nanodegree in Python Udacity.

 # Overview